alexeysergeev-cm/onDesk/README.md

-Users are able to create lists and papers and move them around by dragging and dropping.
-This feature is implemented using `react-beautiful-dnd` to deliver a better UX.
+Users are able to do a full CRUD cycle with lists and papers, additionally move them around by dragging and dropping.
+The Drag and Drop feature is implemented by using `react-beautiful-dnd` to deliver a better UX.

 ```javascript
 <Droppable droppableId={(list_id).toString()}